The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Discussion and conclusions

-\item After removing former satellites on TNG300, the median trends of halo mass, gas mass, and $v_{max}$ for Q target galaxies exhibit similar trends compared to Q control galaxies (Fig. \ref{fig:target_control_q_removing_fs_TNG}).
+\item After removing the subsample of former satellites on TNG300, the median trends of halo mass, gas mass, and v$_{\rm max}$ for Q target galaxies exhibit similar trends compared to Q control galaxies (Fig. \ref{fig:target_control_q_removing_fs_TNG}).
 However, small differences arise at lower redshifts, showing slightly lower median values in these parameters for target galaxies, with a flatter behavior from $z < 0.5$ for halo mass and gas mass.
-In contrast, galaxies from MDPL2-SAG show no evident variations in their evolutionary histories once the former satellite galaxies were removed.
+In contrast, galaxies from MDPL2-SAG show no evident variations in their evolutionary histories once the subsample of former satellite galaxies was removed.
 Therefore, the differences found between Q target and Q control galaxies remain for this catalog.

-\item The percentages of former satellites for both TNG300 and MDPL2-SAG are higher for Q galaxies, reaching respectively 45\% and 17\% for Q target galaxies and less than 7\% for SF target galaxies.

-\item Most of the former satellites in Q target galaxies appear to be hosted by massive dark matter halos (M$_{200} \geq$ $10^{13}$ $h^{-1}$ M$_{\odot}$) in TNG300.
-However, the scenario in MDPL2-SAG is quite different, showing all former satellites to be hosted by less massive halos, with mean halo masses around $10^{11}$ $h^{-1}$ M$_{\odot}$.
+\item The percentages of former satellites for both TNG300 and MDPL2-SAG are higher for Q galaxies, reaching 45\% and 17\% for Q target galaxies and less than 7\% for SF target galaxies.
+Most former satellites in Q target galaxies appear to be hosted by massive dark matter halos in TNG300, with mean halo masses around $10^{13.5}$ $h^{-1}$ M$_{\odot}$.
+However, the scenario in MDPL2-SAG is quite different, showing that all former satellites are hosted by less massive halos, with mean halo masses around $10^{11.4}$ $h^{-1}$ M$_{\odot}$.

 \item Former satellites play an important role in the two-halo conformity signal in TNG300.
-At higher redshift ($z \sim 1$), these galaxies can explain the whole signal, while at lower redshifts ($z$ $\lesssim$ 0.3), they contribute up to 75 -- 85\% to the signal.
-Therefore, around 15 -- 25\% of the conformity signal comes from other processes at $z$ $\lesssim$ 0.3 in this simulation.
-The contribution of former satellites in the two-halo conformity is negligible in MDPL2-SAG.
+At higher redshifts ($z \sim 1$), these galaxies can explain the whole signal, while at lower redshifts ($z$ $\lesssim$ 0.3), they contribute up to 75 -- 85\%.
+Therefore, there is a remaining signal, around 15 -- 25\%, in the clean sample of low-mass central galaxies that could be associated with other processes at $z$ $\lesssim$ 0.3 in this simulation.
+Based on our results, the contribution of former satellites in the two-halo conformity is lower for SAMs than the hydrodynamical model IllustrisTNG300.
+Using MDPL2-SAG, we found a negligible contribution of this type of galaxy on the signal.

-\item{The time evolution of the conformity signal at Mpc scales is apparently contradictory in both simulations.
+\item{The time evolution of the conformity signal at megaparsec scales is apparently contradictory in both simulations.
 The signal decreases from $z=0$ to $z=1$ in MDPL2-SAG, while it increases in TNG300.
 However, after removing former satellites in the latter, the signal practically does not change at $z \leq 0.3$, and it disappears at $z=1$.}

 \end{itemize}